 Why Data-driven Marketing?

-The goal of it is to optimize the marketing strategies to cater to the latest trends by understanding the demands of the audience and customers.
+It aims to optimize the marketing strategies to cater to the latest trends by understanding the audience’s and customers’ demands.

-Marketers must have the information about how, where, when, and why the customers are responding to their marketing efforts.
+Marketers must know how, where, when, and why customers respond to their marketing efforts.
 It helps them to make better decisions regarding the timing of advertising, the medium, and the customization of marketing processes.

 It also helps to evaluate if a bounce rate is seen at a certain point in the campaign.
-The marketers can make the necessary adjustments to optimize the customer experience.
+Marketers can make the necessary adjustments to optimize the customer experience.

 Marketers can focus on the efforts that will get superior ROI and offer the highest value to the consumers.
 They can see what the mistakes are and how to correct them.